 Women as Childbearing Handmaids in the Bible

 In the Gileadite Republic, powerful men use women’s bodies as tools to further their own political and personal ends.
-The objectification of women as bodies and as sexual objects through the use of power, even including rape, appears in the Bible several times: the Concubine in Gibeah, the rape of Tamar, and the case of Dinah (Gen 34)—“Now Dinah, the daughter whom Leah had borne to Jacob, went out to visit the daughters of the land.
+This radical approach, based on the objectification of women as bodies and as sexual objects through the use of power, even including rape, appears in the Bible several times: the concubine in Gibeah, the rape of Tamar, and the case of Dinah (Gen 34)—“Now Dinah, the daughter whom Leah had borne to Jacob, went out to visit the daughters of the land.
 Shechem son of Hamor the Hivite, chief of the country, saw her, and took her and lay with her and disgraced her.”
 The fact that Shechem, the rapist, having lain with her and disgraced her, falls in love with her prevents us from painting him in an exclusively negative light.
 Our feelings toward Shechem become more ambivalent and since his request to marry Dinah fits in with biblical law, we become a bit more forgiving of the cultural milieu he grew up in.
+Scholz argues that rape was an element of the power structures of the period.

 Dinah is silent and when the men from her family take responsibility for handling the affair, she is referred to as the “daughter of Jacob.”
 Hamor, Shechem’s father, comes with his son to request Dinah’s hand in marriage; however, he does not mention the disgraceful act his son perpetrated on Dinah and he expresses no regret.
 This refusal to even acknowledge the despicable act adds insult to injury and attests to the attitude toward women and to how much men of status and power permit themselves.
 Jacob’s sons propose that the Hivites circumcise themselves to unite with the Hebrews and become one people.
 They do this.